 The University of Copenhagen offers courses in the Danish language to interested exchange students while they are enrolled in law classes.
 Law School credit is NOT awarded for the Danish language instruction course.

 A “fact sheet” with additional information about the semester exchange program with the University of Copenhagen is available here.

 Law students selected to participate in the exchange program will enroll in classes at the foreign law school according to procedures established by the foreign law school.
 In addition, students must enroll at the same time in parallel Law School courses titled “Law XXX Study Abroad – University of Copenhagen.”
 Only the Marquette Law School courses will appear on the student's transcript.

-Students selected to participate in an exchange program will enroll in classes at the foreign law school according to procedures established by the foreign law school.
-In addition, students must enroll in the Law School course Law XXX Study Abroad - University of Copenhagen.
-Only the Law School course will appear on the student's transcript.
-Students will be awarded credit only for classes approved in advance by the Law School Director of Study Abroad and for which the student earns at least the equivalent of a grade of C. All credits awarded will receive a grade of Satisfactory unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned O credits for the course with a grade of Unsatisfactory.
-Students will be awarded credit for classes taken in exchange programs depending on the number of hours of classroom instruction required by the foreign school.
+Students must receive prior approval for their exchange courses from the Law School Director of Study Abroad Programs.
+All credits awarded will receive a grade of Satisfactory, unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned no credit for the course with a grade of Unsatisfactory.
+Students will be awarded credit hours for classes taken in exchange programs depending on the number of hours of classroom instruction for each class.

-For further information about the University of Copenhagen exchange program, contact Professor Alan Madry, Director of Study Abroad Programs.
+For further information about the semester exchange program with the University of Copenhagen, contact Professor Ed Fallone, Director of Study Abroad Programs, at email@example.com.